Logo

 raise the book (non-reflexive)

-raise your arm (reflexive)
+raise yourself (reflexive)

 put the baby to bed (non-reflexive)